whizzer75/whizzer75.github.io/1-install.md

 ```

 ### Store randomly generated passwords for later reference
-We generated 3 random passwords in the previous steps using the following shell command
+We generated 3 random passwords in the previous steps using the following shell command.
 ```
 $(cat /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1)
 ```